 - a knowledge of the impact of welding engineering technology solutions in a societal and global context;

 - a commitment to quality, timeliness, and continuous improvement.

-Program Student Outcomes are reviewed by the Welding Engineering Technology faculty and WET Advisory Board every other year.
+Program Student Outcomes and Educational Objectives are reviewed by the Welding Engineering Technology faculty and the WET Industrial Advisory Board every other year.